 Why Traditional DWV Plumbing Test Balls Are a Thing of the Past

-Today, plumbers require the best products available to get the job done with efficiently and safely.
-While drain, waste and vent testing, or DWV testing, has been around for decades, today’s traditional DWV systems aren’t up to par.
+Today, plumbers require the best products available to get the job done efficiently and safely.
+While drain, waste and vent testing, or DWV testing, has been around for decades, traditional DWV systems aren’t up to par.
 Outdated DWV plumbing fittings and bladders oftentimes put plumbers at risk and slow them down too.

 As required by plumbing code, new pipe installations must be drain, waste and vent tested to ensure water tightness, and for over 60 years, contractors have used inflatable test balls, or plumbing test balls, to perform this task.